Folarinnn/baimtwo/README.md

 - Navigate to the root directory of the project `bedrock-agent-call-multiple-models` in your IDE.
 Open a terminal here is well.

-- The commands below can be used to login your ECR, then build, tag, and push your Docker container image to ECR.
+- The commands below can be used to login your ECR, then build, tag, and push your Docker container image to ECR. **Make sure to update the account-number and region in these commands**.

    ```bash
    aws ecr get-login-password --region {Region} | docker login --username AWS --password-stdin {account-number}.dkr.ecr.{Region}.amazonaws.com